gabriel-aleixo/gabriel-aleixo/README.md

 # Hi there! 👋

-I am Gabriel Aleixo, a Fullstack Software Developer and Product Owner located in Berlin, Germany.
+I am Gabriel Aleixo, a Fullstack Software Developer and Product Owner based in Berlin, Germany.

 Six years ago, I made the switch to the tech industry, starting out in Product Management.